ksetrae/residual-action-prediction/README.md

 **"Resolving Copycat Problems in Visual Imitation Learning via Residual Action Prediction"** (https://arxiv.org/abs/2207.09705)

+# How to run
+1. Install all libraries as in requirements.txt
+2. run record_expert_data.py
+3. run train_and_eval.ipynb

+# Notes
 **Note**: this code is adapted from private repo where it was based on private API, so architecture of this API might not be optimal.